carbon-io/test-tube/docs/ref/test-tube.TestContext.rst

        An object that can be accessed by all tests in the test-suite to store or pass state during a single test run.
 If the test that is being executed contains sub-tests, this object will be stashed before running those tests and restored after they complete, restricting the accessibilty of this object's contents to a single test.
 This can be accessed by tests using the :class:`~test-tube.TestContext.local` property.

-    .. attribute:: localStateStack
+    .. attribute:: test-tube.TestContext.InternalTestContext.localStateStack

        :type: Object[]
        :required:

-       An array used to manage individual :ref:`local <test-tube.TestContext.InternalTestContext.local>` objects between individual test executions.
+       An array used to manage individual local state objects between individual test executions.
 This is not accessible to individual tests.

-    .. attribute:: httpHistory
+    .. attribute:: test-tube.TestContext.InternalTestContext.httpHistory

        :type: test-tube.HttpTestHistory
        :required: